porres/pd-cyclone/README.md

 When Fred Jan Kraan forked to his repository and worked on the release of cyclone 0.1-alpha57, the cyclone package has started relying on the new build system called "pd-lib-builder" by Katja Vetter (check the project in: <https://github.com/pure-data/pd-lib-builder>).

 With this new build system, all you have to do is have the latest pd vanilla installed and type "make" in your compiler to build cyclone for your platform.

+* Compiling with pdlibbuilder

+PdLibBuilder tries to find the Pd source directory at several common locations, but when this fails, yo have to specify the path yourself using the pdincludepath variable.
+Example:

+<pre>make pdincludepath=~/pd-0.46-6/src/  (for Windows/MinGW add 'pdbinpath=~/pd-0.46-6/bin/)</pre>

+* Installing with pdlibbuilder

+The default path for installing might not be the best, surely for testing.
+Use the pkglibdir variable for this.
+Example:

+<pre>make install pkglibdir=~/pd-externals/</pre>